Reviewed Date: 12/19/2022

 Civil penalties for violations are capped at $2,500 per offense.

-For municipalities that pull consumer reports of customers, failure to comply with the address discrepancy regulations subjects violators to penalties not exceeding $1,000.
+For municipalities that pull consumer reports of customers, failure to comply with, or address discrepancy regulations subjects violators to penalties not exceeding $1,000.

 Fair and Accurate Credit Transactions Act of 2003 (complete text).